sabjoslo/talking-politics/README.md

 Includes code and data used in preparation of

 Sloman, S.J., Oppenheimer, D., and DeDeo, S. (2020).
 Can we detect conditioned variation in political speech?
-Two kinds of discussion and types of conversation.
+Two kinds of discussion and types of conversation. [https://psyarxiv.com/cg7bf/](https://psyarxiv.com/cg7bf/).

+and

+Sloman, S.J., Oppenheimer, D., and DeDeo, S. (2020).
+One fee, two fees; red fee, blue fee: People use the valence of others' speech in social relational judgments. \emph{In submission.}

 If you have questions, or notice that anything needed to replicate the analysis is missing, please contact Sabina Sloman at ssloman@andrew.cmu.edu.